YuseobKimLab/Metapopulation-dynamics/README.md

 # Metapopulation dynamics

 This is the pipeline for the study of metapopulation dynamics.
 This program simulate viral sequences that are generated under the evolutionary conditions of seasonal influenza viruses.
 This model have been developed by Kim and Kim (2016) and allow viral sequences to evolve under genetic drift, migration, and positive selection.
+The program can also simulate rearrangement between two segments.

 ## 1. Building the simulation code